codebymani/pythonqr/README.md

 # pythonqr

-1) Message can be encoded with Advanced Encryption Algorithm and qr is generated and saves to .png image file
+1) Generate QR of Encrypted Message and save to png.

-2) QR can be decoded with Advanced Encryption Algorithm and reveals original message
+2) Scan the QR and get the actual Message

 Requirements: